 Eric Dean Wilson is the author of After Cooling: On Freon, Global Warming, and the Terrible Cost of Comfort (Simon & Schuster, 2021), which the New York Times calls “ambitious [and] delightful” and Amitav Ghosh calls “essential reading for the planetary crisis.”
 After Cooling is a work of literary nonfiction that interweaves the science and history of the powerful refrigerant (and dangerous greenhouse gas) Freon with a meditation on how to live meaningfully and morally in a rapidly heating world.

-Wilson’s writing has appeared in TIME, Esquire, Tin House, the Los Angeles Review of Books and BOMB, among other publications.
-He is currently working on a collection of essays about queer ecology and eco-grief.
+Wilson’s writing has appeared in TIME, Esquire, Orion, Tin House, the Los Angeles Review of Books and BOMB, among other publications.
+He is currently working on a collection of essays about urban green space, queer ecology, and ecological mourning.

 Originally from Memphis, Tennessee, he now lives in Flatbush, Brooklyn.